atelierbram/blog/source/_posts/2017-04-13-create-custom-unicase-webfont.md

 ---
-title:          Custom Unicase Webfont
+title:          Unicase Webfont
 long_title:     Create Custom Unicase Webfont
-index_title:    Custom Unicase Webfont
+index_title:    Unicase Webfont
 slug:           create-custom-unicase-webfont
 description:    Applying the small-caps keyword on the font-variant property in CSS forces the use of small capitals letters for lower case characters
 page_type:      post